 Please note that once the system is installed you then have to wait for your electricity distributor to reconfigure your meeting, which can take an addition 2-6 weeks.
-Unfortunately this is not something that Our Energy Future or the solar supplier can do anything about but we are certainly advocating for a shorter time frame to be mandatory.
+Unfortunately this is not something that the Australian Energy Foundation or the solar supplier can do anything about but we are certainly advocating for a shorter time frame to be mandatory.

 Will it require modifications to my home?

 No. All the hardware required is installed with virtually no modification to your house.
 The framing kits are incorporated into your existing roof and the cables run inside the roof and walls where possible.

 Will the system affect my existing roof?

 The frames for the solar electricity panels are connected to your existing roof, so nothing will need to be altered.
 For a tiled roof, some of the tiles are removed, brackets are attached to the rafters in the roof, and then the tiles go back into place.
 For a tin roof it is even easier because the frames are mounted directly to the roof.

 How much roof area does it need?

 For each 2kW system (approximately eight panels) you would need an area about 6.5m wide by 1.6m tall for a landscape layout, and 3.25m by 3.2m for a portrait layout.
 You are not however restricted to just the portrait and landscape formats.
 The layout of the panels can be configured in almost any way to meet your available roof area.
 Please note this may incur additional costs.

 Want to check your own roof for size, shading and tilt?
 Try the interactive SunSpot tool developed by the University of New South Wales.